Salman Schocken: Germany

-Palestine
+British Mandate of Palestine

-In 1934 Schocken left Germany for Palestine.
+In 1934 Schocken left Germany for the Holy Land.
 In Jerusalem, he built the Schocken Library, also designed by Erich Mendelsohn.
 He became a board member of the Hebrew University of Jerusalem, and bought the newspaper Haaretz for 23,000 pounds sterling in 1935.
 His eldest son, Gershom Schocken, became the chief editor in 1939 and held that position until his death in 1990.
 The Schocken family today has a 75% share of the newspaper.
 Salman Schocken also founded the Schocken Publishing House Ltd. and, in New York in 1945 with the aid of Hannah Arendt and Nahum Glatzer, opened another branch, Schocken Books.
 In 1987 Schocken Books became an imprint of the Knopf Doubleday Publishing Group at Random House, owned by widely diversified media corporation Bertelsmann since 1998.

 Schocken became a board member of the Jewish National Fund and helped with the purchase of land in the Haifa Bay area.

 Schocken became the patron of Shmuel Yosef Agnon during his years in Germany.
 Recognizing Agnon's literary talent, Schocken paid him a stipend that relieved him of financial worries and allowed him to devote himself to writing.
 Agnon went on to win the Nobel Prize in Literature in 1966.

 United States

-In 1940 Schocken left Palestine with his family except for one son (Gershom), and settled in the United States, where he founded Schocken Books.
+In 1940, Schocken left Palestine with his family except for one son (Gershom), and settled in the United States, where he founded Schocken Books.

 Schocken died of heart failure on August 6, 1959, while vacationing at an Alpine resort in Pontresina, Switzerland.
 He was buried in Israel.